 - Black market cannabis has a robust supply chain like the legal market, with availability online, through storefronts that are almost indistinguishable from legal stores, and the traditional “I’ve got a guy”.

 - Cannabis 2.0 formats like edibles and vapes have been widely available in the black market for years.
 They also do not represent a substantial share of consumption in legal markets like Colorado, Washington, and Oregon.
-Because of this, we shouldn’t expect anything substantially different in Canada.

 - Key purchase drivers like price, convenience, trust, and quality often favour the black market.
 The legal market has not yet been able to address these shortfalls.